-I made a few points in response to his questions that I want to echo here, the first being a general truth about the LSAT, and the second a more specific truth about Logical Reasoning question types and the nature of the information therein:
+I made a few points in response to his questions that I want to echo here.
+First is a general truth about the LSAT and the second is more specific to LR question types.

-1. The LSAT is not a subject test.
-At no point will the test or test makers ever require, or even expect, you to bring in specialized outside knowledge of a particular subject or concept.
-Up against a stimulus about the likelihood of comets impacting Earth, or a Reading passage about lunar cratering?
-You absolutely do NOT need any kind of background in cosmology to succeed!
+- The LSAT is not a subject test.
+At no point will the test require or expect you to have outside knowledge of a particular subject or concept.
+Up against a stimulus about the likelihood of comets impacting Earth or a Reading passage about lunar cratering?
+You absolutely do not need any kind of background in cosmology to succeed!
 The LSAT tests how you think and react to information, not how familiar you already are with that information.
-So as soon as you feel yourself beginning to analyze concepts/information from your real-world, personal knowledge perspective, hit the brakes!
-That’s not how this test works and if you filter what you encounter through your own background and insights you’re going to get punished for it.
-In fact, the test makers know this is a common tendency for people, so they put in incorrect answer choices (and I think even choose certain topics) hoping to trick you as you stray from the explicit text and into your personal experiences.
+As soon as you feel yourself analyzing concepts/information from your real-world, personal knowledge perspective, hit the brakes!
+That’s not how this test works.
+If you filter what you encounter through your own background and insights you’re going to get punished for it.
+In fact, the test makers know this is a common tendency for people.
+They put in incorrect answer choices (and I think even choose certain topics) hoping to trick you as you stray from the explicit text.

-2. In Logical Reasoning not only can you trust that you’ll be given enough information to determine the correct answer, but you can also make very specific determinations about which part of the question–the stimulus or the answer choices–can be taken as “true” as used as a means by which the other part can be evaluated.
-And it’s this point that I want to consider further here.
+- In Logical Reasoning you can trust that you’ll be given enough information to determine the correct answer.
+You can also make very specific determinations about which part of the question can be taken as “true” and used as a means to evaluate the other part.
+It’s this point that I want to consider further here.

 There are essentially two types of relationships in Logical Reasoning that the question stem will establish between the stimulus and the answer choices.
 Let’s examine both types.

 Hopefully you can see how crucial it becomes to accurately recognize the different question types and the “true vs questionable” relationship that each establishes between the stimulus and answer choices.
-Each of the question types mentioned above is represented by very specific, very recognizable question stems, so identifying each type on test day can be a straightforward task if you’ve studied them, but it is a task that is absolutely foundational to your ultimate success on the LSAT.
-So be sure you can identify each type quickly and accurately before test day.
+Each of the question types above has very specific, very recognizable question stems.
+Identifying each type on test day can be a straightforward task if you’ve studied them.
+But, it is a task that is absolutely foundational to your ultimate success on the LSAT.
+Be sure you can identify each type quickly and accurately before test day.